dshetty100/Election_Analysis/README.md

 2. The percentage of votes from each county out of the total count
 3. The county with the highest turnout

-## Election-Audit Results
+## Project Results

-The code for the analysis of the election audit can be found here, github.com/dshetty100/Election_Analysis The analysis shows that:
+The code that was used for this analysis can be found here, http://github.com/dshetty100/Election_Analysis

+The analysis result shows that:
 - There were 369,711 votes cast in total

 - The number of votes and the percentage of total votes for each county were: